<?xml version="1.0" encoding="UTF-8"?>

 <entry>

-<link rel="alternate" href="https://artopportunities.org/en/call-for-submissions-narrative/30012" />
+<link rel="alternate" href="https://artopportunities.org/en/cyanotype-a-celebration-of-process-and-possibility/30141" />

 <author>